 My buddy Mike here, we ran into each other a few times along the way.

-During my time around town over the next two days, I posted a note on the boat.
-I also posted a Craigslist add.
+During my time around town over the next two days, I posted a note on the boat while on a lovely date with an incredible woman I met on the river.

 Hiking out of town I made a number of stops.